Montenegro - Data Protection Overview

-Generally, a transfer authorisation from the AZLP is necessary to transfer data outside Montenegro (Article 41 of the PDPL).
-However, Article 42 of the PDPL contains a list of exceptions when authorisation is not necessary.
+Generally, a transfer authorization from the AZLP is necessary to transfer data outside Montenegro (Article 41 of the PDPL).
+However, Article 42 of the PDPL contains a list of exceptions when authorization is not necessary.

-For a cross-border transfer to a data processor, a transfer authorisation from the AZLP is not required if:
+For a cross-border transfer to a data processor, a transfer authorization from the AZLP is not required if:

-- the transfer is to an European Economic Area ('EEA') or EU Member State;
+- the transfer is to the European Economic Area ('EEA') or EU Member State;

-- the transfer is to a country which is on the European Commission's list of countries providing for an adequate level of data protection; and
+- the transfer is to a country that is on the European Commission's ('the Commission') list of countries providing for an adequate level of data protection; and

 - a data transfer agreement concluded between the controller and the processor contains the EU Standard Contractual Clauses ('SCCs') (controller to processor).

-For a cross-border transfer to a data user, a transfer authorisation is not required, if one of the following conditions is fulfilled:
+For a cross-border transfer to a data user, a transfer authorization is not required, if one of the following conditions is fulfilled:

 - the data subject was informed of the possible consequences of data transfer and has provided their prior consent;

-- the transfer is to a country which is a member of the Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data ('Convention 108'); or
+- the transfer is to a country that is a member of the Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data ('Convention 108'); or

 Data controllers and processors have to maintain data processing records.
 The data processing record must contain: